rogeriomoura/rogeriomoura.github.io/README.md

 - Fixed some bugs with being able to click too fast and buy more upgrades than points available.
 - Added some styles from yours truly AceDoutry.
 - Points have been renamed to Monster Dollars foreshadowing pay-to-win features.

+# Ideas to implement:

+- Having more than 1 monster
+- Augmentations by resetting the monster
+- Fight another player?
+- Buy equipment